Kneser graphs are Hamiltonian: Analysis via gliders: static properties

 \subsection{Motzkin paths and Dyck paths}

-We identify any bitstring $x\in X_{n,k}$ with a Motzkin path \marginpar{Motzkin path} in the integer lattice~$\mathbb{Z}^2$ in the following way; see Figure~\ref{fig:motzkin}.
+We identify a bitstring $x\in X_{n,k}$ with a Motzkin path \marginpar{Motzkin path} in the integer lattice~$\mathbb{Z}^2$ in the following way; see Figure~\ref{fig:motzkin}.
 We apply parenthesis matching to~$x$ and we read the bits of~$x$ from left to right.
 Every matched~1 is drawn as an $\ustep$-step, every matched~0 as a $\dstep$-step, and every unmatched~0 as a $\fstep$-step, and these steps change the current coordinate by $(+1,+1)$, $(+1,-1)$, or $(+1,0)$, respectively.
-In other words, the lattice path corresponding to~$x$ has $\ustep$-steps at the positions $\mu_1(x)$, $\dstep$-steps at the positions $\mu_0(x)$, and $\fstep$-steps at the positions $\ol{\mu}(x)$.
+In other words, the lattice path corresponding to~$x$ has $\ustep$-steps at the positions in~$\mu_1(x)$, $\dstep$-steps at the positions in~$\mu_0(x)$, and $\fstep$-steps at the positions in~$\ol{\mu}(x)$.
 To define the absolute position of this lattice path, it suffices to specify the coordinate of one point on it.
 Specifically, if $i$ is the position of the first unmatched 0-bit in~$x$, then this $\fstep$-step starts at the coordinate~$(i-1,0)$.

-Note that in every substring of~$x$ that starts with~1 and contains at most as many~0s as~1s, every 0-bit is matched to some 1-bit to its left in this substring.
+In every substring of~$x$ for which every prefix has at least as many~1s as~0s, every 0-bit is matched to some 1-bit to its left in this substring.
 As a consequence, the Motzkin path~$x$ never moves below the abscissa and all $\fstep$-steps of~$x$ lie on the abscissa.
 It follows that in the above definition, we can choose~$i$ as the position of \emph{any} unmatched 0-bit in~$x$, not necessarily the first one.